WeForStudy/slm-utils/README.md

   - base
     Some basic class for use e.g. Observer etc.
   - browser
-    Some class only can use in Browser environment
+    Some class can only use in Browser environment
   - util
     Some basic util class for both use e.g. Mirror etc.
 - How to build

-  Use the gloabl webpack command
+  Use the gloabl webpack command or `npm run build`

 > You can contact me with the email `frank994wu@gmail.com`